Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 Chronic diarrhea can also anal fissures in your cat which are tears in the anal lining too.

-Issues with your cat’s anal glands can also cause blood to drip from your cat’s anus.
 You can’t see your cat’s anal sacs as they are located just behind the entrance of your cat’s anus.

 The sacs contain an oily dark brown liquid that cats use to mark their territory and lubricate their stools.

-5. Hematoma Of The Ear
+6. Hematoma Of The Ear

-A hematoma is basically a blood pocket that can form on any part of your cat’s body including in the ears.
+A hematoma is a blood pocket that can form on any part of your cat’s body including in the ears.

 Common causes of trauma to the ear include: